Ann Widdecombe: Leadership contest and backbenches

 In the 2005 leadership election, she initially supported Kenneth Clarke again.
 Once he was eliminated, she turned support towards Liam Fox.
 Following Fox's subsequent elimination, she took time to reflect before finally declaring for David Davis.
 She expressed reservations over the eventual winner David Cameron, feeling that he did not, like the other candidates, have a proven track record, and she was later a leading figure in parliamentary opposition to his A-List policy.
 At the October 2006 Conservative Conference, she was Chief Dragon in a political version of the television programme Dragons' Den, in which A-list candidates were invited to put forward a policy proposal, which was then torn apart by her team of Rachel Elnaugh, Oliver Letwin and Michael Brown.

 In an interview with Metro in September 2006 she stated that if Parliament were of a normal length, it was likely she would retire at the next general election.
 She confirmed her intention to stand down to The Observers Pendennis diary in September 2007, and again in October 2007 after Prime Minister Gordon Brown quashed speculation of an autumn 2007 general election.

 In November 2006, she moved into the house of an Islington Labour Councillor to experience life on a council estate, her response to her experience being "Five years ago I made a speech in the House of Commons about the forgotten decents.
 I have spent the last week on estates in the Islington area finding out that they are still forgotten."

-Widdecombe was one of the 98 MPs who voted to keep their expense details secret.
+In 2007 Widdecombe was one of the 98 MPs who voted to keep their expense details secret.
 When the expenses claims were leaked, however, Widdecombe was described by The Daily Telegraph as one of the "saints" amongst all MPs.

 In May 2009, following the resignation of Michael Martin as Speaker of the House of Commons, it was reported that Widdecombe was gathering support for election as interim Speaker until the next general election.
-On 11 June 2009, she confirmed her bid to be the Speaker.
-She made it through to the second ballot but came last and was eliminated.
+On 11 June 2009, she confirmed her bid to be the Speaker, but came last in the second ballot and was eliminated.

 Widdecombe retired from politics at the 2010 general election.
 It was rumoured that she would be a Conservative candidate for Police and Crime Commissioner in 2012, but she refused.
-She has since spoken about her opposition to the Coalition Government and her surprise at not being given a peerage by David Cameron.
+She since spoke about her opposition to the Coalition Government and her surprise at not being given a peerage by David Cameron.

 In 2016, she supported Brexit during the 2016 EU referendum and, following the resignation of David Cameron, endorsed Andrea Leadsom in her candidacy for election for the leadership of the governing Conservative Party.